ctwhome/SmartPlay/README.md

 # SmartPlay
-Android OS Wear Application to measure children's activity when playing
+Android OS Wear Application to measure children's activity when playing.

 ## Setting Workflows
 Inside the Device File Explorer, set the workflows file in this path: